Castillo's grand slam in fifth helps Orioles beat White Sox, 10-6, end 11-game road losing streak

 He doubled home their first run of the game in the second inning, but helped give it back and then some in the home half.
 After a double to right field by left fielder Melky Cabrera, Schoop caught the relay throw and fired to third base to try and catch the runner on his way back.
 The ball ended up in the photo well, allowing a run to score on an error, and the White Sox ended that inning with a 5-1 lead.

-Big in the middle: Schoop’s later at-bats atoned for some of the early miscues, though.
-He had two hits and a walk while scoring twice.
-His day was only bested by rookie first baseman Trey Mancini, who scored three times while going 3-for-4 with a double.
+Big in the middle: Schoop’s day was bested only by rookie Mancini, who scored three times while going 3-for-4 with a double.

-Trumbo, Mancini, and Schoop will likely be entrenched in the 4-5-6 spots in the lineup without first baseman Chris Davis, and if Wednesday is any indication, they feed off one another quite well.
+Trumbo, Mancini and Schoop will likely be entrenched in the 4-5-6 spots in the lineup without first baseman Chris Davis, and if Wednesday is any indication, they feed off one another quite well.

 The trio combined for seven hits and scored seven of the team’s nine runs.